beatkessler1/Master-Thesis/README.md

 # GenAI Supply Chain Analytics and Knowledge Platform

 ## Project Overview
-This project demonstrates the design and implementation of an enterprise-grade GenAI platform for supply chain analytics and knowledge retrieval in the pharmaceutical industry.
+This project demonstrates the design and implementation of an enterprise-grade GenAI platform for supply chain analytics and knowledge retrieval in the life science industry.

 The solution combines structured SAP data with unstructured documentation using Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) to support data-driven decision-making and improve operational transparency.